Otto von Guericke: Relevant research

 In the Experimenta Nova, Book III, Chapter 20, von Guericke reports on a barometer he had constructed and its application to weather forecasting.
 The earliest reference to his barometer is in a letter to Fr.
 Schott of November 1661 (Technica Curiosa, p.
 37) where he writes: "I have observed the variation in the weight of the air by using a little man (i.e. a statue in the form of one) who hangs from a wall in my hypocaust where it floats on air in a glass tube and uses a finger to show the weight or lightness of the air.
 At the same time it indicates whether or not it is raining in nearby localities or whether there is unusually stormy weather at sea."
-In a subsequent letter of December 30, 1661 (Technica Curiosa p.
+In a subsequent letter of 30 December 1661 (Technica Curiosa p.
 52) he gives a somewhat amplified account.
 His barometer thus prepared the way for meteorology.
 His later works focused on electricity.
 He invented the "Elektrisiermaschine", a version of which is illustrated in the engraving by Hubert-François Gravelot, c.
 1750.
 This device, which is usually identified as the first electrostatic generator, was developed as part of von Guericke's interest in the worldly powers (mundane virtues) that operated in the universe.
 Von Guericke also showed that electrical (magnetic) attraction does not require a medium to operate in by an experiment using electrical transmission through linen thread.

 Electrostatic investigations

 Von Guericke thought of the capacity of body to exert an influence beyond its immediate boundaries in terms of "corporeal and incorporeal potencies".
-Examples of "corporeal potencies" were the giving off of fumes, smells, gases etc. by bodies.
-An example of an "incorporeal potencies" was the Earth's "conservative potency" whereby it retained its atmosphere and caused the return of objects thrown upwards to the Earth's surface.
+Examples of corporeal potencies were the giving off of fumes, smells, gases etc. by bodies.
+An example of an incorporeal potency was the Earth's "conservative potency" whereby it retained its atmosphere and caused the return of objects thrown upwards to the Earth's surface.
 The Earth also possessed an "expulsive potency" which was deemed to explain why objects that fall bounce back up again.
 The notion of an "incorporeal potency" is similar to that of "action at a distance", except the former notion remained purely qualitative and there is no inkling of the fundamental "action and reaction" principle.

 Von Guericke describes his work on electrostatics in Chapter 15 of Book IV of the Experimenta Nova.
 In a letter of November 1661 to Fr.
 Schott, reproduced in the Technica Curiosa, he notes that the then projected Book IV would be concerned with "cosmic potencies" (virtutes mundanae).
 Accepting the claim of the preface to the Experimenta Nova that the entire work had been essentially completed before March 1663, von Guericke can be fairly credited with inventing a primitive form of frictional electrical machine before 1663.
 His electrostatic generator was created using a sulphur globe attached to an iron rod.
 By rubbing the sphere with a dry hand, von Guericke was able to impart a charge imbalance on the surface, which would allow him to attract and repel other objects.